nglasl/silverstripe-apiwesome/README.md

 		$.getJSON('//ss3.1/apiwesome/retrieve/data-object-name/json', function(JSON) {

 			// Iterate over each data object.
+This line will NOT change.

 			$.each(JSON['DataObjectList'], function(index, object) {